whayter/snowcrash/level08/Ressources/Readme.md

 ## level08

-There is in the current directory a level08 executable and a file named token for which I don't have read rights.
+There is a level08 executable and a file named token for which I don't have read rights in the current directory.

-Using the strings command on the level08 file, I can see that the program is written in C, and uses the functions open, read, write, printf, strstr...
+Using the strings command on the level08 file, I can see that the program is written in C, and uses the open(), read(), write(), printf(), strstr() functions...
 The program takes the path of a file as a parameter and seems to simply display its contents.

 If I run the program passing the token file as parameter, I get an error message telling me that I "may not access 'token'".
 It doesn't look like a bash error but rather seems to come from the program.
 So I'll take a closer look with gdb.

 ```
-gdb ./level08 token
+gdb level08 token
-disass main
+disas main
 ```

 The first part of the program simply checks the parameter.
 If no parameter is passed, the program displays how it should be used before exiting.